Skip navigation

 Motor Vehicle Tax Guide

-Texas law imposes a $5 even trade transfer tax on each motor vehicle acquired in an even trade.
-Even trades of motor vehicles are excluded from standard presumptive value (SPV) procedures.
+Texas law imposes a $5 even exchange tax on each motor vehicle acquired in an even exchange.
+Even exchanges of motor vehicles are excluded from standard presumptive value (SPV) procedures.

-An even trade is the exchange of a motor vehicle for another motor vehicle that involves no consideration other than the exchange of the motor vehicles.
-The parties to the exchange can trade more than one motor vehicle for one or more other motor vehicles as long as no other consideration is involved.
+An even exchange is the exchange of a motor vehicle for another motor vehicle that involves no other consideration (i.e., payment).
+The exchange can involve multiple motor vehicles as long as no other consideration is involved.

-A person cannot use a motor vehicle that is on an "open title," meaning that it has been reassigned but not titled in that person’s name, in an even trade transfer.
+A person cannot use a motor vehicle that is on an "open title," meaning that it has been reassigned but not titled in that person’s name, in an even exchange.

-An even trade of two motor vehicles can occur even when one motor vehicle has a Texas title and the other motor vehicle has an out-of-state title and is owned by an out-of-state resident.
-In this situation, the out-of-state resident who accepted an even trade with a person who resides in Texas does not have to obtain a Texas title before making the trade.
-The county tax assessor-collector (CTAC) should collect the $5 even trade tax from the Texas resident when the Texas resident obtains a title on the motor vehicle.
-The Texas resident would have to show proof of an even trade.
+An even exchange of two motor vehicles can occur even when one of the vehicles has a Texas title and the other has an out-of-state title and is owned by an out-of-state resident.
+In this situation, the out-of-state resident who accepted an even exchange with a person who resides in Texas does not have to obtain a Texas title before making the exchange.
+The county tax assessor-collector (CTAC) should collect the $5 even exchange tax from the Texas resident when the Texas resident obtains a title on the motor vehicle.
+The Texas resident would have to show proof of an even exchange.

 Form 130-U